 Murphy’s Law is typically stated as: Anything that can go wrong, will go wrong.

-Our trip to north Sikkim was fraught with obstacles and misadventures and it is a wonder we all returned home safe and sound – the latter adjective though became applicable only after a few days.
+Our trip to north Sikkim was fraught with obstacles and misadventures and it is a wonder we all returned home safe and sound.
 However, this trip made us look inwards and possibly, taught us a thing or two about life and ourselves.
 The quote below expresses our trip quite aptly.

 The birth of an idea